Balance-toi

 "Balance-toi" is a 2007 song recorded by NBA player Tony Parker.
-Written and composed by Skalp, Eloquence and Tony Parker, it was the singer's debut single from his eponymous album.
-It was released on 26 March 2007 and achieved success in France.
+It was written and composed by Skalp, Eloquence, and Tony Parker, and served as the debut single from his eponymous album.
+The song was released on 26 March 2007 and achieved success in France.

 Background

 The song is produced by Skalp, a member of the French producer duo Kore & Skalp.
 Tony Parker was the first artist to sign with the newly established record label Music One, a record label from French TV station TF1.

 In the music video, Parker's former wife Eva Longoria can be seen.

 Chart performances

 The song had heavy airplay rotation on French radio stations such as NRJ and Skyrock.

-In France, the single went straight to number one on 5 May 2007, selling over 10,000 units, and remained at its peak for one week.
-The following weeks, it fell gradually on the charts and totaled four weeks in the top ten, eleven weeks in top 50 and twenty one weeks on the chart.
+In France, the single debuted at number one on May 5, 2007, with sales exceeding 10,000 units in its first week.
+In the following weeks, the single gradually descended on the charts, accumulating four weeks in the top ten, eleven weeks in the top 50, and a total of twenty-one weeks on the chart.